 However, some amino acids with similar R groups did not separate.
 The scientists then decided to rotate the paper by 90° and run it again with a different mobile phase.
-Therefore not only paper chromatography, but two-dimensional paper chromatography, was born.
+Thus, not only paper chromatography, but two-dimensional paper chromatography, was born.

 Martin and Synge's research became popular throughout the late 1940s and 1950s with major developments in biochemistry being made by using paper chromatography.
 British chemist Frederick Sanger used this research to determine the sequence of amino acids in insulin, a biochemical that is essential to blood sugar regulation within the body.

 Martin and Synge won a Nobel Prize for their work in 1952.

-- 1 Describe, making reference to Figure 5, the steps involved in calculating retardation factor. - 2 Explain how components of a mixture are identified by paper or thin-layer chromatography.
+- 1 Describe, making reference to Figure 6, the steps involved in calculating retardation factor. - 2 Explain how components of a mixture are identified by paper or thin-layer chromatography.

-- 3 Analyse the chromatogram in Figure 8. - a Calculate the Rf values for all components.
+- 3 Analyse the chromatogram in Figure 8. - a Calculate the R{ε} values for all components. - b Which component has the highest affinity to the mobile phase?
+Explain why. - c Which component has the highest affinity to the stationary phase?
+Explain why.

-FIGURE 8 A chromatogram

-- b Which component has the highest affinity for the mobile phase?
-Explain why. - c Which component has the highest affinity for the stationary phase?
-Explain why. - 4 If the chromatogram were run with a polar stationary phase, explain the types of intermolecular bonding that may be present between each component and the stationary and mobile phases. - 5 The $R{\rm f}$ values of 10 food dyes are shown in Table 3.
-These $R{\rm f}$ values are specific for TLC using a silica plate and a 1% ethanol mobile phase.
+4 If the chromatogram were run with a polar stationary phase, explain the types of intermolecular bonding that may be present between each component and the stationary mobile phases.

+Investigate, evaluate and communicate

+5 The R{ε} values of 10 food dyes are shown in Tal These R{ε} values are specific for TLC using a sil plate and a 1% ethanol mobile phase.

+TABLE 3 $R{\rm f}$ values of some food dyes

+Dye R f

+Brilliant blue FCF 0.12

+Indigotine 0.23

+Fast green FCF 0.28

+Erythrosine 0.45

+Quinoline Yellow 0.50

+Carmoisine 0.60

+Tartazine 0.65

+Green S 0.72

+Patent blue V 0.86

+Ponceau 4R 0.91